AergisGit/labybot/README.md

  * Start the bot!
    `pnpm start`

-### Running with Docker
+### Running with Docker (Laby bot tested with Docker Desktop)
  * Install docker
  * Create a config file as in the steps for running locally
+ * Build your container (the dockerfile build it and then run it on a lighter Alpine image) docker build -t labybot:0.0.6 .

- * Run the bot, mapping in the config file you just made:
+* Run the bot
+    + setup in  in the config file you just made
+    + the resources (for Laby) and the save volume (for Laby Hall of Fame)
+    + the port for the React Administration Web page
++ Using the docker image through a command line:

- `docker run --rm -it -v ${PWD}/config.json:/bot/cfg/config.json ghcr.io/FriendsOfBC/ropeybot:main`
+  docker run --rm -it -v %cd%\config.json:/bot/config.json -v %cd%\resources:/bot/resources -v labybot_data:/bot/save -p 3000:3000 labybot:0.0.6

++ Or using the docker-compose file (check the config file name according to yours): docker compose up

+## Games (Added on Laby bot)
+This bot version gets some new games, based on Pet Spa.
+In brackets is the value to use for 'game' in the config file to run that game.

+### Home ('home')
+This is a small home, with different ways of using triggers.
+Try to *push* the candelabra in the bedroom, and maybe avoid the bondage devices.

+### Laby ('laby')
+This is a labyrinth kind of game, whith an entry and an exit, and different mechanisms that can be triggered according to yous resource file configuration.

-## Games
+## Games (Originals)
 The bot comes with some built games.
 In brackets is the value to use for 'game' in the config file to run that game.

 ### Dare Game ('dare')
 A very simple game where players add dares and then draw them without knowing who added